Echoic Memory: Definition, Duration, Examples & Neuroscience Guide

 Can echoic memory be improved through training?

 Yes, auditory training like music practice, language learning, and focused listening exercises can enhance echoic memory efficiency.
-Musicians typically show superior echoic memory due to extensive pattern recognition training and temporal processing demands of musical performance.
+Musicians typically show superior echoic memory due to extensive pattern recognition training and the temporal processing demands of musical performance.

 What disorders affect echoic memory function?